Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ## Proposed solution

-**Resolve references for any `Type` which can be used as a receiver in code (resolved by compiler).**
+**Resolve `[Type.functionName]` links with any `Type` which can be used as a receiver in code (resolved by compiler).**

-References to extensions in a form of `Type.functionName` should be treated in the same way as with member functions, so it should be possible to reference extensions defined for supertypes.
-When functions have generics or bounds, those functions which can be called on `Type` should be resolved.
+Links to extensions in a form of `[Type.functionName]` should be treated in the same way as with member functions, so it should be possible to refer to extensions defined for supertypes.
+When functions have type parameters, with or without bounds, those functions which can be called on `Type` should be resolved.

-This is conformed to the behavior of current analysis with fixes of some issues with resolve mentioned with `UNEXPECTED` comment in examples (there could be other examples not mentioned in the document), so there are no breaking changes to how we resolve references but rather an attempt at defining the general rules.
+This is conformed to the behavior of current analysis with fixes of some issues with resolve mentioned with `UNEXPECTED` comment in examples (there could be other examples not mentioned in the document), so there are no breaking changes to how we resolve links but rather an attempt at defining the general rules.

 Such resolution logic brings several benefits such as:

-1. References to members and extensions are defined in the same way for types and its inheritors;
+1. Links to members and extensions are defined in the same way for types and its inheritors;
-2. References in KDoc and function calls use the same semantics;
+2. Links in KDoc and function calls use the same semantics;
-3. If a member is converted to an extension (and vice versa), all KDoc references still will be resolved;
+3. If a member is converted to an extension (and vice versa), all KDoc links will be still resolved.

-When thinking about type parameters matching in KDoc, it's possible to infer type constraints/requirements to better see matching rules.
+When thinking about type parameters matching in KDoc, it's possible to infer constraints/requirements for them to better see matching rules.
 The rules in compiler are more complex than that, this is just a basic idea:

 * requirements are coming from extensions: